the-turing-way/the-turing-way/book/website/afterword/glossary.md

 Command used to add files to the staging area.
 Allows the user to specify which files or directories to include in the next commit.

-### Author
+### Authors

-AAuthors in this context are the contributors to _The Turing Way_ project who have made a substantial contribution to the project such as writing a subchapter, facilitating community interactions, maintaining project’s infrastructure, mentoring contributions, and supporting others participation.
+Authors in this context are the contributors to _The Turing Way_ project who have made a substantial contribution to the project such as writing a subchapter, facilitating community interactions, maintaining project’s infrastructure and supporting the participation of others through mentored-contributions.
-All authors are named as co-authors on the book as a whole.
+All authors are named co-authors on the book as a whole.

 ## **B**